 Hi John,

-I actually don't think that, scientifically, this is true.
+I actually don't think this is scientifically true.
 White blood cells act strictly on their own in finding toxins and invaders; like policemen, they don't receive a message from the Chief of Police to go after someone they see committing a crime, they just go after them.
 They have no way of communicating with the brain.
-This is what anti-bodies are all about.
+This is what antibodies are all about.
 I'm not sure how the liver works.

 Eric